Bulford Kiwi: After the war

-On 30 June 2018 the Kiwi was resurfaced.
-100 tons of chalk were ferried by Chinook helicopter to the site, where under the guidance of Richard Osgood, a Defence Infrastructure Organisation archaeologist, it was spread over the figure to restore it for the first time in 30 years.
-Resurfacing was again carried out in 2023 using 100 tonnes of chalk.
+On 30 June 2018, the Kiwi was resurfaced.
+One hundred tons of chalk were ferried to the site by Chinook helicopter, where, under the guidance of Defence Infrastructure Organisation archaeologist Richard Osgood, the chalk was spread over the figure to restore it for the first time in 30 years.

+Resurfacing was carried out again in 2023 using 100 tonnes of chalk, with a further 25 tonnes used in 2026, when work was undertaken by a team that included members of Operation Nightingale.